xtuml/bridgepoint/doc-bridgepoint/notes/9717_interface_msg/9717_interface_msg_dnt.md

 * Start BridgePoint, set the default action language preference to OAL
 * Create example model GPS Watch
 * Add a new operation "testop" to LocationUtil
-* __R__ Synchronization warning decorations are added in the project to Location and Tracking components
+* :+1: Synchronization warning decorations are added in the project to Location and Tracking components
 * Expand Library > Location > UTIL > LocationUtil
-* __R__ testop is not visible
+* :+1: testop is not visible
 * Right-click on GPS Watch and choose "Synchronize with library"
 * Warning decorations are removed
-* __R__ testop is visible in LocationUtil interface reference
+* :+1: testop is visible in LocationUtil interface reference

+9.3  Existing JUnits
-9.3  Verify that existing synchronization tests are unaffected.
-All existing Junits must pass.
+* :+1: Existing synchronization tests are unaffected.
+All existing JUnits pass.

 ### End